dineschandgr/Microservices_complete_architecture/README.md

 2. Bulk Head Pattern

-Eureka Service Discovery Server (runs on port 8761) And three microservices which are Eureka Clients
+Eureka Service Discovery Server (runs on port 8761) And four microservices which are Eureka Clients

-Movie Catalog Service (runs on port 8081)
+1. Movie Catalog Service (runs on port 8081)
-Movie Ratings Data Service (runs on port 8082)
+2. Movie Ratings Data Service (runs on port 8082)
-Movie Info Service (runs on port 8083)
+3. Movie Info Service (runs on port 8083)
+4. Netflix Zuul Api Gateway server runs on port 8765
-Hystrix Dashboard(runs on port 8081)
+5. Hystrix Dashboard(runs on port 8081)
+6. Zipkin Server runs on 9411 port
+7. RabbitMQ runs on port 15672

-Movie Catalog Service discovers 2 other microservices and communicates with them using RestTemplate Fallback methods are added for both the Microservice calls using Hystrix
+The request comes in the Zuul Api Gateway and it routes to Movie Catalog Service Movie Catalog Service discovers 2 other microservices and communicates with them using RestTemplate Fallback methods are added for both the Microservice calls using Hystrix

+All 4 microservices add Spring Cloud Sleuth depedency for segment id,trace id,micro service name All the microservice implement AQMP Messaging dependency to write the logs to RabbitMQ Once logs are posted to RabbitMQ, Zipkin server pullups those logs and g

 Movie Info Service commuicates with an external service https://www.themoviedb.org/ using an API key in RestTemplate